JebaSolomonRajS/Open-Jacson-Networks/README.md

 ## Program
 ```
-DEVELOPED BY : AARON.I
+DEVELOPED BY : Jeba Solomon Raj S
-REGISTER NO : 23002289
+REGISTER NO : 23001618

 arr_time=float(input("Enter the mean inter arrival time of objects from Feeder (in secs): "))
 ser_time1=float(input("Enter the mean  inter service time of Lathe Machine 1 (in secs) :  "))